aseemk/aseemk.com/_posts/2022-08-07-ignore-the-f-ing-haters-json5.md

 JSON5 now gets [\>60M downloads/week](https://www.npmjs.com/package/json5), ranks in the [top 0.1%](https://twitter.com/aseemk/status/1513545843030122504) of the most depended-upon packages on npm[^npm-stats], and has been adopted by major projects like [Chromium](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/renderer/platform/runtime_enabled_features.json5;drc=5de823b36e68fd99009a29281b17bc3a1d6b329c), [Next.js](https://github.com/vercel/next.js/blob/b88f20c90bf4659b8ad5cb2a27956005eac2c7e8/packages/next/lib/find-config.ts#L43-L46), [Babel](https://babeljs.io/docs/en/config-files#supported-file-extensions), [Retool](https://community.retool.com/t/i-am-attempting-to-append-several-text-fields-to-a-google-sheet-but-receiving-a-json5-invalid-character-error/7626), [WebStorm](https://www.jetbrains.com/help/webstorm/json.html), and [more](https://github.com/json5/json5/wiki/In-The-Wild).
 All adoption has been entirely organic, with no company or marketing behind it.

-My favorite example is that even [Apple](https://developer.apple.com/documentation/foundation/jsondecoder/3766916-allowsjson5) has adopted it now, supporting it *natively* across all their platforms! 🤯 (This means that every iPhone and Mac now ships with JSON5 built in!)
+My favorite example is that even [Apple](https://developer.apple.com/documentation/foundation/jsondecoder/3766916-allowsjson5) has adopted it now, supporting it *natively* across all their platforms! 🤯 This means that every iPhone and Mac now ships with JSON5 built in.
 I never even considered this to be a possibility and would have bet against it.

 ![Apple Developer docs: `allowsJSON5`](/images/json5/apple-allowsJSON5.png)